VicBriar/scooter-project/README.md

     ✔️  Throws `no such station` error if the station does not exist.
     ✔️  Throws `scooter already at station` error if the scooter is already there.
 - `rentScooter(scooter, user)`
-    - Locate the given scooter at one of the stations, and remove it from that station.
+    ✔️ Locate the given scooter at one of the stations, and remove it from that station.
 Rent it to the user.
 Log `scooter is rented` to the console.
-    - If the scooter is already rented, throw the error `scooter already rented`.
+    ✔️ If the scooter is already rented, throw the error `scooter already rented`.
 - `print()`
-    - You will use this handy method when testing your `ScooterApp`.
+    ✔️ You will use this handy method when testing your `ScooterApp`.
-    - Log the list of registered users to the console.
+    ✔️ Log the list of registered users to the console.
-    - Log the list of stations and how many scooters are at each station to the console.
+    ✔️ Log the list of stations and how many scooters are at each station to the console.
-    - Take a moment to format it nicely so you can read it.
+    ✔️ Take a moment to format it nicely so you can read it.

 Q's for my coaches;
 1) looking at my registeredScooters object, and my "find scooter" function, which is optomized? is there a better solution?

 2) I have a LOT of if(!parameter){throwerror}else if(!parameter)..ect.. how do the pros do this?

+3) will we cover async functions?? they're TOUGH! so much jargon D: